Diamonds Are Forever

 When I talked to Paul Baxley, the film stunt coordinator/director, he advised me that they needed a Mustang with a much more powerful engine in it to do the back-up, 180 degree hard-brake-spin around which is right in the beginning of the chase scene as the sheriff approaches the Mach 1.
 Enter the 429CJ.

-My car was used for all the downtown driving.
+My car was used for all the downtown driving, they said.
 The only other two cars used and seen in the film were the alley car I have mentioned earlier and one of the wrecked-roofed 302's.
 This wrecked 302 Mach was only used to go up and over the car carrier truck in the parking lot chase scene.
 After that, the 302 was crushed because it was damaged beyond repair.
 That was it.

 During the repeated trials and various camera settings during the period and two different stunt teams performing the stunt in the LA Universal studios and in Las Vegas later, something was overlooked.

 In the film scenes used later, the car went into the narrow pedestrian gap between the houses on the right hand wheels (in the studios) and came out the other side (in Las Vegas) driving on the left hand wheels.
-A mistake from the french stunt team that did the work in Las Vegas.
-If you watch again this scene, you will notice that a close-up sequence was put between those two takes, where the car actually flips from top to down."
+Those scene had been finished earlier.
+A mistake from the french stunt team that did the work in Las Vegas. (the french team has been questioned meanwhile, as the union would not have allowed a foreign team doing stunt work).

 The Movie